mousepawmedia/devdocs/source/guides/staff.rst

   using the Microsoft Authenticator on your mobile and/or the `Authenticator app <https://flathub.org/apps/details/com.belmoussaoui.Authenticator>`_ on Linux desktop.
-* Consider using Element for Matrix chat, and enable its optional security features.
+* Consider adding Multi-Factor Authentication to your Mattermost account.
 * Be careful clicking on unusual or disguised links in emails, even if the email looks like it's from within the company or from a coworker.
   Verify URLs and SSL certificates before entering your password or other